bitnami/containers/bitnami/prometheus/README.md

-# Bitnami package for Prometheus
+# Bitnami Secure Image for Prometheus

 ## What is Prometheus?